emileewalch/100-days-of-code/log.md

 ## DAY 1/100: January 29, 2019 (Tuesday)

 ### **TODAY'S PROGRESS:**
-I made some progress through THe Odin Project and Free Code Camp.
+I made some progress through The Odin Project and Free Code Camp.
 I'm just taking in all the intro content from an introduction to the command line to some actionable HTML cat page building.
 Here's what I finished up:

 **THE ODIN PROJECT - WEB DEV 101**
 :sparkles: 01 - The Basics :sparkles: